CharlesClark84/ProductionCountLogInterface/applicationFlow.md

 ### User Submits Form and Gets a Reciept/Results

 1. User submits the form.
+1. Form data is sent to and stored in database.
 1. A detail receipt is outputted to the page containing:
  * Name/Employee Number
  * Date/Shift